Find a Job You Really Want In

 Example 1.

-“I believe my eight years of experience as a commercial trucker, especially in long-haul, will be a great match for this role.
-I look forward to speaking with you on how my skills can bring value to the team.”
+“I believe my eight years as a commercial trucker, especially in long-haul, make me a great fit for this role.
+I look forward to speaking with you about how my skills can add value to the team.”

 -